 Estate and Trust Administration

 Our attorneys and paralegals have extensive experience in the representation of fiduciaries of trusts and estates (i.e., trustees and personal representatives).
 Our services include preparing and filing all types of estate administration documents, including inventories, accountings, receipts, releases, and the like.
 We assist fiduciaries in preparing and filing federal and state estate tax returns and fiduciary income tax returns.
+We also assist fiduciaries with preparation of estate and trust accountings and the negotiation and drafting of nonjudicial settlement agreements.
 Our objective is to assist our clients in carrying out their fiduciary responsibilities in an efficient and effective manner.

 We also represent guardians and conservators in the process of being appointed and in carrying out their unique fiduciary responsibilities.